-Although there’s a 5 year parts and 3 years labour guarantee it doesn’t unfortunately extend to carrying straps and cases, nor eyecups or rubberised coatings.
+Although in the UK there’s a 5 year parts and 2 years labour guarantee it doesn’t unfortunately extend to carrying cases, nor straps, eyecups or rubber coatings.

 Some other companies do better here.
-For instance, one of Opticron’s main competitors, Vortex, gives an unlimited lifetime guarantee if you buy through any of its authorised dealers, though again with similar exclusions.
+For instance, one of Opticron’s main competitors, Vortex, gives an unlimited lifetime guarantee if you buy through any of its authorised dealers, though again with similar exclusions except that they cover rubber coatings.
 However their guarantee even includes accidental damage!